 I also wanted to be successful, and I had less than she did.
-I was a single mom, with a 40+ hour job, living in a one-bedroom roach-infested apartment, no money in the bank, no marketing funnel, and the only followers I had were guys trying to hit on me on MySpace – except for faithful Tom Anderson, of course (I don’t know for a fact they were creepy, but they certainly acted like it).
+I was a single mom, with a 40+ hour job, living in a one-bedroom roach-infested apartment, no money in the bank, no marketing funnel, and the only followers I had were creepy guys trying to hit on me on MySpace – except for faithful Tom Anderson, of course (I don’t know for a fact they were creepy, but they certainly acted like it).
 I knew I had to be successful, and although I thought all the things on the list would help, this was my belief about success:

 - If you want it, and put all your focus and effort on it, it will be yours!

 Is this belief helping me create the life I want?

 I seem to have adopted that belief about success early on in my life, which is one of the most powerful reasons why I don’t live in extreme poverty anymore and I have been able to experience a life that was only possible in my imagination.
 I believed I was going to be successful… and my faith allowed me to take the right steps toward it.

-In contrast, I had beliefs about love that drove me to participate in unhealthy, abusive, and incongruent relationships.
+In contrast, I’ve had beliefs about love that drove me to participate in unhealthy, abusive, and incongruent relationships.
 It took much self-reflection and inner-work to uncover the core beliefs of my 7-year-old self and to dismantle the evidence that went along with those.
 Now I can say I am finally making empowering choices in the area of relationship, and therefore, I am much happier, but I have a long way to go.